shellpad/shellpad.nvim/README.md

     dependencies = { "nvim-telescope/telescope.nvim" },
     config = function(opts)
       require('shellpad').setup(opts)
-      vim.keymap.set('n', '<leader>sc', require('shellpad').telescope_history_search(), { desc = 'shellpad: [S]earch [C]ommands' })
+      -- If you use Telescope, you can search all your :Shell commands using the following function and mapping: vim.keymap.set('n', '<leader>sc', require('shellpad').telescope_history_search(), { desc = 'shellpad: [S]earch [C]ommands' })
-      vim.keymap.set('n', ';s', function() vim.api.nvim_feedkeys(':Shell ', 'n', false) end, { noremap = true, desc = 'shellpad: prepare shell command' })
+      -- If typing `:Shell ` is too much for you, you can use the following mapping: vim.keymap.set('n', ';s', function() vim.api.nvim_feedkeys(':Shell ', 'n', false) end, { noremap = true, desc = 'shellpad: prepare shell command' }) end,
-    end,
   },